This page may contain affiliate links. Learn More.

 Organic elderberry gummies are convenient to take daily and have the extra health benefits of gelatin.
 They are easy to make and fun.
+A great homemade product for your health!

 I looked all over the internet for recipes to make organic elderberry gummies and tried several.
 They all had the consistency of jello jigglers which I find unappealing and wanted a little thicker chew more like gummy bears.